Getting BV With the Same Partner | Treat Recurring BV Infections | What Happens If BV is Left Untreated?

 VAG SOS NOW!

-Why You Might Keep Getting BV With the Same Partner
+Why You Have Recurring BV With the Same Partner

 Getting BV when having sex with the same partner could be due to one isolated factor, or several reasons.
-The most common of which, we’ve discussed below.
+The most common of reasons for recurring bv with the same partner are:

 Your Vaginal pH Balance Could Be Off